eidelmanjonathan/aws-batch-cbmc/ci/snapshot/README.md

 		snapshot-update --profile $PROOF-PROFILE --build-profile $BUILD-PROFILE --promote-from $SOURCE-PROFILE

-* If the proof account does not have read access to build account's S3 bucket, add the following flag to any of the previous commands

-        --proof-account-ids ACCOUNT_ID

 * If you would like the account to post results to github, add the flag --is-prod